pbesteu/comic-book-route-quick-app/docs/README.md

 The app doesn't collect any personal data, so relax.
 We won't sell anything.

-The quick app may perform a call to a [Matomo instance](https://en.wikipedia.org/wiki/Matomo_(software)) to measure its performance, but no personal data is shared.
-You can just [check the code](https://github.com/pbesteu/poi-quick-app/blob/0e30a81f203796156ecb29b30437fb18f9f83309/quick-app/src/app.ux#L222) that generates a random identifier.

 ## Developers

 > Do you want to contribute to the code?

 Just fork the repository and start sending your contributions.
-The code of the quick app is in the [`/quick-app`](https://github.com/pbesteu/poi-quick-app/tree/main/quick-app) folder of the repository.
+The code of the quick app is in the [`/quick-app`](../quick-app) folder of the repository.

-Feel free to [raise issues](https://github.com/pbesteu/poi-quick-app/issues/new) on the code.
+Feel free to [raise issues](https://github.com/espinr/local-cultural-heritage/issues/new) on the code.

 ## Acknowledgments